Chingu-cohorts/ChinguDevelopersNetwork/README.md

 # ChinguCentral

-Our goal is to improve the whole Chingu Project, we want to take it to the next level.
+The future home for the Chingu project.

 ## Stack